Annual Prospects Report

 One of the best and most commonly overlooked patterns on Truman is fishing shallow water.
 During the heat of the summer and cold of winter, try fishing in water 8 feet deep or shallower.
 Some of the best winter time crappie fishing can be found in shallow water in the upper reaches of main lake tributaries.
 Areas to try on the South Grand Arm are Cooper Creek, Deepwater Creek, Pretty Bob Creek, Hay Creek, and Big and Little Otter creeks.
 Winter time fishing is good on Tebo Creek upstream of Windsor Crossing.
 On the Osage try Briley Creek, Big and Little Muddy creeks, Wright Creek, and Hogles Creek.
 It can also be very productive up the major tributaries as crappie follow the shad.
 Look for brush in and along the channel.

 Fishing for blue catfish, channel catfish, and flathead catfish should continue to be good across the entire lake.
-Truman has an abundant population of small blue catfish (under 26”; https://short.mdc.mo.gov/4Gb).
-Anglers are encouraged to harvest the small blue catfish they catch.
-The number of fish in and above the slot-length limit has steadily increased in recent years and will likely continue to increase.
+Truman has an abundant population of small blue catfish under 26” (~7 lbs; https://mdc.mo.gov/fishing/species/catfish/catfish-weight-chart).
+Anglers are encouraged to harvest smaller blue catfish when they catch them even if they are small than you would normally harvest.
+The number of blue catfish in and above the slot-length limit has steadily increased in recent years and is currently being evaluated with population monitoring.
 Blue catfish tend to school by size, keep moving and try new spots to maximize your chances to find a spot with larger fish.
 Blues can be caught on flats throughout much of the year.
 Concentrate along channel brakes during the fall and deep holes and bends in channels in winter.
 Don’t underestimate fishing opportunities for blues in the winter months, anglers have some of the most consistent blue catfish bites during the coldest months of the year.
 Blue catfish can be caught on rod and reel anchored or drifting cut shad.
 Anchoring up and fishing is often best in the cold winter months while drifting is more successful when the water is warm in the summer months.
 Blues can also be caught effectively drifting or anchoring jug lines baited with cut shad on flats and channel ledges.
 During periods of high water, channels and blues will forage in the newly flooded vegetation.
 Channel catfish can be targeted on the flats with worms or prepared baits.
 Channel catfish will move to rip rap near roads and bridges to spawn in May and early June.
 Truman is home to some large flatheads.
 Prime locations are the upper portions of the Grand and Osage arms and the Tebo Arm.
 For flatheads, fish with live green sunfish or goldfish near old fencerows, timbered flats and main lake points with timber near the channel.
 Set lines should be set fairly shallow during summer months when the thermocline is present.
 Rod and reel anglers have good luck targeting flatheads in the spring on the Osage and South Grand rivers and Deepwater Creek.

-White bass and hybrid striped bass fishing should be excellent in 2023.
-The recent good year classes of white bass continue to show themselves with larger white bass becoming more abundant, particularly as the 2019-year class continues to grow.
-Truman has received several good stockings of hybrids since 2019 and those classes are starting to produce some nice fish.
-There should be good numbers of fish over 20”.
+White bass and hybrid striped bass fishing should be good in 2024.
+White bass numbers may be down some from recent years, but some large white bass should be remaining from the strong 2019 year-class.
+Truman has received several good stockings of hybrids since 2019 and those classes are producing some nice fish.
+There should be good numbers of fish over 20” in 2024.

 In April and May, and sometimes as early as March, white bass can be caught making their spawning runs up the major tributaries like the Pomme de Terre, Osage, Sac, South Grand, and Tebo arms.
 Other minor tributaries to the Osage also support good white bass fishing during these times.
 To name a few; Weaubleau and Bear Creeks, though there are numerous other small tributaries where this occurs.
 Rooster tails and lipless crankbaits resembling shad work well during this period.
 Summertime will find white bass and hybrids associated with mid and lower lake humps and points.
 Drifting live shad over these areas is one of the best ways to catch hybrids.
 Trolling crankbaits or jigging spoons over humps can also works well.
 White bass and hybrids can be caught on or near the surface in summer and early fall chasing schools of shad.
 Good topwater choices are spooks, pop-Rs, and similar style baits.
 Periods of water release from the dam create current within the lake, making locating schools of white bass and hybrids predictable.
 Whites and hybrids will be on points or humps with current flowing over them.
 Points on the lower Osage and Grand arms, areas near KK Island and the mouth of the Pomme de Terre Arm, and the weir in front of the dam, are all traditional locations that annually produce good catches of white bass and hybrids.
 White bass and hybrids will move into shallow water along windblown points during the fall.
 Target these fish with white rooster tails, spoons or imitation shad baits.
 White bass and hybrids will move up major creeks in the winter following shad to warmer water.